patricegautier/unifiZabbix/README.md

+# Notes
+This is a fork of patricegautier/unifiZabbix.
+It changes only a few things.

 # unifiZabbix

 This projet contains a collection of Templates to monitor Unifi and other UBNT devices with Zabbix: APs, Switches, Routers (USG and UDMP), AirMax devices, and NVRs